 Muktabodha Indological Research Institute

-The Muktabodha Institute is an independent non-profit foundation established in 1997, dedicated to the study and preservation of the ancient scriptural wisdom of India.
+The Muktabodha Institute is a non-profit educational organization established in 1997, dedicated to the study and preservation of the ancient scriptural wisdom of India.
 This vast cultural and spiritual legacy, in addition to being an expression of timeless religious experience, is the foundation of several important schools of philosophical thought in the world today.

 History of Muktabodha